Huang-W/huangw-dev/pgp-install.md

 # Summary

-The goal here is to create a pgp key from a mostly air-gapped environment.
+The goal here is to create a pgp key from a (mostly) air gapped environment.

+## Background information

+Chapters 1 through 4 of the [OpenPGP Documentation](https://openpgp.dev/book/about.html) contains enough information to work with this guide (about 15 minutes read).

+GnuPG has a great [FAQ](https://www.gnupg.org/faq/gnupg-faq.html) that covers a lot of questions you might have about pgp.

+This guide should be valid for gpg `v2.4.7` and paperkey `1.6`.

+## Expected Results

 When we are done, we will have three things:
 1. A USB flash drive which contains a couple of files: